-- According to one Greek myth, winter happens when Persephone, daughter of the harvest goddess Demeter, is forced to stay in the Underworld with her husband Hades for six months (due to eating six seeds).
+- Winter occurs when Persephone, daughter of the harvest goddess Demeter, is forced to stay in the Underworld with her husband Hades for six months (due to eating six seeds).
 Demeter gets so depressed that she refuses to let anything grow.

 - Phaeton, Helios' son, is responsible for deserts and cold places on the earth.
 Never let your teenager drive the sun-chariot around without a license.
 (This is also why Africans are black.)